 Option 2) Sending from another email address

 - The best place to start is to make sure you're not using a third party restricted email address in your account profile.
 If you are, we recommend changing this because new emails you create will use that email address as the default "from" email address.
-Learn how to change your login email address.
+Learn how to set up your profile with your login email address.

 - Check the 'from' email address on any new emails you send out to ensure you're not using a restricted email.
 When you're in the email editor, the "from email" is near the top of the editor.